The Language of Light

 Looking at the whole picture, we can see the interrelationship of these different light measurements:

 There is one other term that you might have heard in the display industry—or from the television salesperson at your local electronics store—and that’s “nits.”
-This term is used to describe the brightness of a display screen (the light emitted from it).
+This term is used to describe the brightness of a display screen (the amount of light emitted from it).
 Essentially, 1 nit = 1 cd/m2.

 So what about all of the wavelengths beyond the range of visible light?
-To characterize the electromagnetic spectrum, there is a set of standard radiometric measurements to parallel the similarly named photopic measurements defined above:
+To characterize the electromagnetic spectrum, there is a set of standard radiometric measurements that parallel the similarly named photopic measurements defined above:

 Radiant flux – measures the total amount of electromagnetic energy emitted by a source, measured in Watts (W).
 This is sometimes also called radiant power.